2023 Benefit Plan Rates

 50% FTE – 20 standard hours per week

 Participate in YP4H and reduce your cost for health care.
-Eligible individuals who completed a Personal Health and Well-Being Assessment (PHA) in 2021 by December 31, 2021, at 11:59 p.m. will receive a PHA premium credit in 2022.
+Eligible individuals who completed a Personal Health and Well-Being Assessment (PHA) and biometric health screening in 2022 by December 31, 2022, at 11:59 p.m. will receive a PHA premium credit in 2023.

 - Enrolled faculty and staff are eligible for a $300 annual premium credit.